 Hyperbilirubinaemia in all sheep, in the absence of cholestatic liver enzyme elevation is indicative of anorexia.
 Severe and varied electrolyte abnormalities were observed.

-Sheep were euthanised by exsanguination [Sheep 1] or intravenous pentobarbitone [Sheep 3 and 4].
-Full post mortem was performed on the three sheep including removal of the brain.
-Sheep 2 was not euthanised and only blood was collected for haematological and biochemical examination.
+Sheep were euthanased by exsanguination [Sheep 1] or intravenous pentobarbitone [Sheep 3 and 4].
+Full post-mortem was performed on the three sheep including removal of the brain.
+Sheep 2 was not euthanased and only blood was collected for haematological and biochemical examination.

 Sheep 1.
 The oesophageal mucosa was pale and friable.
 No mural lesions or unusual contents were observed in the lower gastrointestinal tract except for a focal area of discolouration in the jejunum.
 The liver was mildly pale and friable.
 The urine was dark yellow-brown.
 There was no distension of the urinary bladder.

 Sheep 3.
 Enlarged mesenteric lymph nodes and mildly congested intestines.
 Rumenal pH was 7.
 There was marked distension of the gall bladder.
 The oesophagus appeared normal.